12 Ways to Slowly and Successfully Cut Back On-Screen Time

 2: Get Rid of All Devices from the Bedroom

 Having a TV, PC, laptop, game console or any other gadget in the room means it’s going to interfere with your sleep.
-Remove all such devices from the bedroom.
+You’ve gone to the trouble of getting the best mattress, bed sheets and bamboo quilt cover to help you sleep, so it’s important you remove all such devices from the bedroom.
 Shut down all screens at least 2 hours before bedtime for a well-rested sleep.

 3: Create a Schedule and Follow It